Need help getting funds? Lendtek matches you with lenders instantly

 There are also separate portals for certain COVID-era grants, including the Shuttered Venue Operators Grant (SVOG) Portal and the Restaurant Revitalization Fund (RRF) Award Portal.

-If you don’t have luck with the online portal, you can contact the SBA directly about your loan status, via email or over the phone.
-However, for loans serviced by other banking institutions, such as SBA 7(a), PPP loans, and SBA microloans, you may need to contact your lender directly.
+If you don’t have success with the online portal, you can contact the SBA directly about your loan status, via email or over the phone.
+However, for loans serviced by other banking institutions, such as SBA 7(a) and SBA microloans, you may need to contact your lender directly.

 Below, you can find the contact information for various types of SBA loans.

 Although you can check the status of your SBA loan online, checking the portal every day probably isn’t the best use of your time.
-You can trust that once your SBA loan is approved, the SBA loan will reach out to you via email.
+You’ll typically be notified by your lender (and sometimes the SBA, depending on the loan type) once your loan is approved.

 Once your SBA loan is officially approved, your SBA-partnered lender will then reach out to you to discuss the specific terms and rates for your loan.